jay-rupp/cams_workspace/README.md

 ## Authors

-Built by Jason Rupp and project partner for EECE 5552.
+Built by Jason Rupp for EECE 5552.
 Vision and person-tracking pipeline maintained separately.